What is the accuracy of mechanical watches?

 Magnetism : Keep the watch away from magnetic fields

 Watches can be adversely affected by magnetism and may gain or lose time.
 It is important not to leave a watch close to magnetic objects for a long time.
-In particular, smartphone or cell phones (speaker), television and PC or tablet device speakers, handbag clasps, magnetic cover of tablet device, hair-driers, electric razors, these are all magnetic.
+In particular, cell phones, television and PC speakers, magnetic necklaces, handbag clasps, hair-driers, electric razors, magnetic parts of refrigerators are all magnetic.
+An affected watch remains magnetically charged even after being removed from the magnetic source.

 Shock : Strong shock may affect accuracy